deeplearningbrasil/mars-gym/docs/source/quick_start.rst

 Evaluation
 **********

-We have a specific task for evaluation.
+We have a specific command for evaluation.
 This task implements three rating categories: Rank Metrics, Fairness Metrics, and Off-policy Metrics.
-Before the evaluation, it is necessary to run a simulation or supervised training, after this we will use the :code:`task_id` for evaluation.
+Before the evaluation, it is necessary to run a simulation or supervised training, after this we will use the :code:`task_id` provided by luigi, and also used as the folder name in :code:`output/interaction/InteractionTraining/results/task_id`.
 For evaluation, we use the :code:`mars-gym evaluate` command, which has the :code:`mars-gym evaluate interaction` and :code:`mars-gym evaluate supervised` variants.

 .. code-block:: console